 If your are really in a mood to write, make extra posts, don't try and cram everything into one post.

 Your posts should be easy to read and not have a lot of technical mumbo jumbo.
+Some people just might not be as savvy as you.

 My next 3 posts are going to be example posts to give you a better idea.

-Sample Post 1, Sample Post 2, Sample Post 3
+Up Next: Sample Post 1, Sample Post 2, Sample Post 3